swift-server/swift-openapi-lambda/README.md

 }
 ```

-To keep the above code short, simple, and readable, we suggest to implement whatever extension on the Lambda event type.
+To keep the above code short, simple, and readable, we suggest to implement whatever extension on the Lambda source Event type.
 Here are the extensions required to support the above code.
 These are simple data transformation methods from one type to the other.

 ```swift
 extension APIGatewayRequest {